manueldiamond/expense-tracker/README.md

 ## 📃 License

-MIT – free to use, modify, or fork!
+MIT – free to use, modify, or fork, all you can think of!!!